Follow these 22 steps to take the stress out of packing up and moving in.

 Set up new accounts.

 Check that utilities are up and running; if not, contact the companies.
 Let the local post office know you're ready for mail.
 Consider whether a new phone provider makes sense.
-(Sprint gives AAA Members up to $200 in a prepaid card when they switch carriers, plus access to Hulu and 25 percent off most accessories.)
+(Sprint will pay your AAA Membership renewals and give you access to Hulu with Unlimited Plus.)
 Transfer your car and homeowners insurance policies and car registration to your new address.

 Protect and upgrade your new home.